rajesh-esaver/Duplicate-Clip/README.md

 DuplicateClips.py can find the duplicate clips in the video, it returns the duplicate clip time info in minutes format(MM:SS).

+* running the program in background: \
+nohup python -u DuplicateClips.py

 * To update requirements.txt file with latest pip packages: \
 pip freeze > requirements.txt